 Here in the Source Map you can also use

-- Drop: By assigning the Severity Drop to a Flag anywhere you make the current Business silently go away.
+- Drop: By assigning the Disposition Drop to a Flag anywhere you make the current Business silently go away.
 No Event will be fired to be shown in the Tracker.
 You can use this Severity if some condition deep within the Source data renders the current Business Object irrelevant.

 The rules you have been using so far